-The $15.1 billion restructuring — including a cut of 179 fighters through fiscal 2017 — is not expected to trigger a Nunn-McCurdy unit cost overrun, according to the ’s top procurement officer.
+The $15.1 billion restructuring — including a cut of 179 fighters through fiscal 2017 — is not expected to trigger a Nunn-McCurdy unit cost overrun, according to the Pentagon’s top procurement officer.

 “I’d be surprised … I don’t expect it,” said Frank Kendall, acting procurement czar, at Aviation Week’s Defense Technology Affordability and Requirements conference outside Washington Feb.
 14. “I don’t see anything that would suggest that would trigger a Nunn-McCurdy.”
 That statute requires that the Pentagon fully review a program that exceeds cost estimates and validate its criticality to national security prior to proceeding.